ccho-mongodb/test-vale-gh-action/README.md

 Fix the errors and push a new commit to run the action again.

 ## Known Issues

-- The GitHub action does not fail the check when vale reports errors.
-While this should be controlled by the ``fail_on_error`` setting it appears there is something wrong with the logic in the reviewdog branch.

 - The GitHub action has not been packaged yet.
 Therefore, any configuration or rule updates need to be copied manually to each repository.